 Homeowners insurance and renters insurance sound similar — they both protect your stuff and cover liability.
-But the differences are huge, and choosing the wrong type (or skipping insurance entirely) can cost American consumers thousands when disaster strikes.
+But the differences are huge, and choosing the wrong type (or skipping insurance entirely) can cost consumers thousands when disaster strikes.
 Here is the full breakdown of homeowners insurance vs renters insurance in 2026.

 What Homeowners Insurance Covers